VHA Accounting Solutions

 The following rates remain unchanged:

-• Dividends withholding tax at 20 per cent.
+• Dividends withholding tax at 20%;

-• CGT inclusion rates.
+• CGT inclusion rates;

-Personal tax brackets for individuals for 2025 remain unchanged from 2024, with the tax threshold for individuals below age 65 remaining at R95 750 (R148 217 for individuals age 65 to below 75, and R165 689 for individuals age 75 and above).
+Personal tax brackets for individuals for 2026 remain unchanged from 2025, with the tax threshold for individuals below age 65 remaining at R95 750 (R148 217 for individuals aged 65 to below 75, and R165 689 for individuals aged 75 and above).

 The main rate changes include:

-Tax rates from 1 March 2024 to 28 February 2025 remain the same:
+Tax rates from 1 March 2025 to 28 February 2026 remain the same:

 Taxable Income (R)